-Eliminate distractions from your response (i.e., words and phrases not relevant to the role being discussed), and remain concise from beginning to end.
-Remember, detail (as it relates to the job description) is key!
+Eliminate distractions from your response (i.e., words and phrases not relevant to the role), and remain concise from beginning to end.
+Remember, detail (as it relates to the job description) is vital!

-Review standard methodologies you use and/or specialize.
+Review standard methodologies you use and or specialize in.
 Know what words to use — and when to use them.

 Briefly outline the techniques you use within your discipline.

 The key here is to dive right into the example, presenting a clear description of the project and the identified goals.
-Basically, share a project example with clarity in few words — without the fluff.
+Share a project example with clarity in few words — without the fluff.
 Try sticking to these tips:

 Before you take the interview, have one example ready in your mind (or on paper).

 Review the project requirements before the call and outline how you can meet the client’s needs (i.e., scale, challenges, pace, complexity, collaboration).